idaman-id/batara/readme.md

 🚀 Roadmaps
 ---
+To understand more about our progress please see [changelog](https://github.com/gurisa/batara/CHANGELOG.md)

 1. write unit and integration tests
 2. implementation of middleware: authenticate, logger
 3. implementation of: model database, model messaging, repository pattern

 🤩 Contributor
 ---